 This annual event is organised by The Rotary Club of the Royal Forest of Dean and supported by the Forestry Commission.
 Proceeds are used to support charities, both locally and nationally.

-We are very grateful for the involvement and support of a host of individual volunteers, together with number of local organisations who make this event successful; including the Forestry Commission, the Speech House Hotel, St John Ambulance, and the Forest of Dean Motor Club.
+We are very grateful for the involvement and support of a host of individual volunteers, together with a number of local organisations who make this event successful; including the Forestry Commission, the Speech House Hotel and the Forest of Dean Motor Club.

-For a closer look at the valuable work they do, please click here or on the logo above.
+To view the relevant page on the TRA website, please click here or on the TRA logo above.